MobileFirstLLC/social-media-hacker-list/README.md

 #### Contributing

-If you would like to add a project, flag an inactive project, or suggest some other correction, edit this readme and submit a PR.
+If you would like to add a project or suggest some other correction, edit this readme and submit a PR.

 * * *